 Certificates, Licenses, Registrations

-- Valid Arizona Special Education Certificate in area(s) of instruction and disability and early childhood.
+- Valid Arizona Special Education Certificate in the area(s) of instruction and disability and early childhood.

 - Ability to read, analyze, and interpret general periodicals, professional journals, technical procedures, or governmental regulations.

 - Ability to write reports, business correspondence, and procedure manuals.